dhanashekar-raja/DR_Portfolio/README.md

 **Contact:** Mobile: +91 7411250565 | E-mail: dhanashekar72@gmail.com LinkedIn: https://www.linkedin.com/in/dhanashekar-raja

 ## 📌 Professional Summary
-Innovative Technical Writer with 8+ years of experience in IT, specializing in Agile documentation and digital content development.
-Certified in MadCap Flare with proven expertise in DDLC, Online Help Documentation, AWS, and GitLab.
+Dynamic Technical Writer and Business Analyst with 8+ years of experience in IT, specializing in Agile documentation and digital content development.
+Certified in MadCap Flare with proven expertise in DDLC, online help systems, Markdown, AWS, and GitLab.
+Skilled in creating user-centric technical documentation, knowledge bases, and training materials that enhance customer experience and support product adoption.
+Adept at leveraging HTML and CSS for web-based content customization and troubleshooting.

 ## 🛠 Skills
 ![MadCap Flare](https://img.shields.io/badge/-MadCap%20Flare-blue)